Garlic 101: Is Garlic Good for Chickens?

 The next question you may have is how to supplement garlic and what the regular dosages are?
 Since quite a bit of research has been done on garlic for chickens, I can actually answer those questions for you!

 The best way to supplement garlic is by using fresh garlic and offering it free-choice, putting it in water, or putting it in a specific amount of feed.
-Fresh garlic provides all of the primary benefits mentioned above.
-If left as free-choice or in the food or water for longer than 24 hours, the fresh garlic will also provide the secondary benefits mentioned above.
+Fresh garlic provides all of the primary benefits mentioned earlier.
+If left as free-choice or in the food or water for longer than 24 hours, the fresh garlic will also provide the secondary benefits mentioned earlier as well.

 Garlic that has been processed in any way, such as garlic powder or garlic granules, will only provide the secondary benefits.
 Dehydrating, roasting, or cooking fresh garlic will also allow it to only provide the secondary benefits.
 Freezing fresh garlic or storing whole bulbs in a dark, cool place is the best way to preserve fresh garlic for your flock so that they can receive both the primary and the secondary benefits.